 Ponti has served as associate conductor of the Russian National Orchestra since 2000, and in 2013 founded the Los Angeles Virtuosi Orchestra, an ensemble that emphasizes music’s educational value and that is dedicated to giving back to the community.

-He has also appeared with the Simon Bolivar Symphony Orchestra, Orquesta de Valencia, Slovak Philharmonic Orchestra, Orchestre Philharmonique de Strasbourg, Orchestra del Maggio Musicale Fiorentino, Roma Sinfonietta Orchestra, Coro e Orchestra del Teatro San Carlo, Verbier Festival Orchestra, Orquesta Sinfonica de Galicia, Orquesta Sinfonica de Mineria, Pro Arte Orchestra, Winnipeg Symphony Orchestra, Ural Philharmonic, Moscow Chamber Orchestra, Budapest Strings Chamber Orchestra, Cyprus Symphony Orchestra, Napa Valley Symphony, Budapest Concert Orchestra, UCLA Philharmonia, Sphinx Symphony Orchestra and American Youth Symphony, Pro Arte Orchestra, and UCLA Philharmonia.
+He has also appeared with the Simon Bolivar Symphony Orchestra, Orquesta de Valencia, Slovak Philharmonic Orchestra, Orchestre Philharmonique de Strasbourg, Orchestra del Maggio Musicale Fiorentino, Coro e Orchestra del Teatro San Carlo, Roma Sinfonietta Orchestra, Orchestra della Repubblica di San Marino, Orquesta Sinfonica de Galicia, Orquesta Sinfonica de Mineria, Winnipeg Symphony Orchestra, Ural Philharmonic Orchestra, Moscow Chamber Orchestra, Budapest Strings, Budapest Concert Orchestra, Cyprus Symphony Orchestra, Napa Valley Symphony, Verbier Festival Orchestra, Sphinx Symphony Orchestra, American Youth Symphony, Pro Arte Orchestra, and UCLA Philharmonia.

 International festival engagements include Festival d’Echternach, Festival Vancouver, Taichung Music Festival, Maggio Musicale Fiorentino, Bratislava Spring Music Festival, St. Petersburg Palaces Music Festival, Festival Internacional de Musica de Villena, Napa Valley Festival del Sole, Tuscan Sun Festival, and the Köln Musik Triennale.